maxsdw/vRap-js/README.md

-config.forceParamId | Include the record ID inside data payload when sending it to the server | Boolean config.sendJSON | Force data to be sent as a JSON string | Boolean config.ajaxConf | Receives an object with jQuer.ajax() extra settings | Object config.api | Specify a diferent URL for each one of the synchronization methods (create, read, update, delete) | Object config.prependRecord | Force the new record to be included at the beginning of the array inside client-side data | Boolean
+config.forceParamId | Include the record ID inside data payload when sending it to the server | Boolean config.sendJSON | Force data to be sent as a JSON string | Boolean config.ajaxConf | Receives an object with jQuer.ajax() extra settings | Object config.api | Specify a different URL for each one of the synchronization methods (create, read, update, delete) | Object config.prependRecord | Force the new record to be included at the beginning of the array inside client-side data | Boolean

 ### View